-Therefore, automating your travel booking and approval process will help you reduce confusion and ensure much higher levels of travel policy compliance.
+Automating your travel booking and approval process will help you reduce confusion and ensure much higher levels of corporate travel compliance.
 It will make sure that the bookings are within policy and exceptions are handled well with approval flows.
-Of course, there will be last-minute bookings but they can be easily tracked with the T&E solution.
+Of course, there will be last-minute bookings, but they can be easily tracked with the T&E solution.

-It might be that your travel and expense software doesn’t have an intuitive interface and is difficult to use.
+It might be the case that your travel and expense software doesn’t have an intuitive interface and is difficult to use.
 This can discourage employees from using your T&E solution.
-And remember, any trip that is not booked from your T&E solution, is not in compliance.
+And remember, any trip that is not booked from your T&E solution has a higher chance of not being compliant.

-Having a travel booking tool is not enough.
+Having a corporate travel booking tool is not enough.
 The UX and ease of use drive software adoption.
-Add a feature checklist to be considered as you finalize your integrated T&E solution.
-Features that we think are essential in T&E solutions are:

 It might be that your software does not configure complex policies.
 For instance, an employee traveling internationally may require a higher expense budget than when traveling domestically.
 If your software does not give the flexibility to configure complex flows for various scenarios, it might lead to compliance issues.